 I considered leaving it to the others to sort out, but decided against it.
 Picking up the soiled mat by the corners, I carried it through the flat – trying to avoid inhaling the acrid stench – dropped it into the bathtub and rinsed it off.

-‘When you gotta go, you gotta go,’ said Theo.
+‘When you gotta go, you gotta go,’ Theo said.

 I turned to see my flatmate nodding sagely from the bathroom doorway, wearing the same Pikachu top as yesterday.
 ‘Theo… did you change back into the same clothes?’

-‘Yeah, I didn’t spill anything on myself all day yesterday,’ said Theo, pulling the hem of his top to show me, looking rather proud of himself.
+‘Yeah, I didn’t spill anything on myself all day yesterday,’ Theo said, pulling the hem of his top to show me, looking rather proud of himself.
 ‘So, he’s good for another round.’

 ‘You – No. No, I don’t have time,’ I said, deciding it wasn’t worth it.

-‘Basil is getting on, you know…’ said Claire, joining Theo outside the bathroom to watch me wash the mat.
+‘Basil is getting on, you know…’ Claire said, joining Theo outside the bathroom to watch me wash the mat.
 ‘At least he did it on the mat, right?’

 I sighed.
 ‘Yeah.
 But we’d better watch him when he’s in the house.’
 It was the third time he’d done it this month, but none of us could bring ourselves to lock the little piss-bag out – he was too adorable.